theandrewliu/OverRated/docs/journals/andrew-liu.md

 # June 15, 2022
 Today created detail view of chats so a user will be able to see all the messages sent and received between them and an individual.
 Also began work on the frontend.
 Today, given the limited amount of time, I started working on the connection list ratings so that instead of displaying a float, it will instead show icons based on the average rating.
 Any number between two whole numbers, if above .5 will be displayed as a half filled heart.
 It's not fully implemented at the time of writing this journal but I hope to accomplish it by the end of tomorrow.

+June 16, 2022
+For today, I started using bootstrap to add aesthetics to the my profile page.
+Once that's done I can re-use the code and apply it to the explore page and profile detail page.
+It's weird getting back to the front-end after spending the last few weeks exclusively in the back-end but it's getting better.
+I just need to rely on documentation to get things as I want.